yt-dlp/yt-dlp/README.md

 1. Unlike youtube-dlc, yt-dlp does not allow merging multiple audio/video streams into one file by default (since this conflicts with the use of `-f bv*+ba`).
 If needed, this feature must be enabled using `--audio-multistreams` and `--video-multistreams`.
 You can also use `--compat-options multistreams` to enable both
 1. `--ignore-errors` is enabled by default.
 Use `--abort-on-error` or `--compat-options abort-on-error` to abort on errors instead
 1. When writing metadata files such as thumbnails, description or infojson, the same information (if available) is also written for playlists.
 Use `--no-write-playlist-metafiles` or `--compat-options no-playlist-metafiles` to not write these files
+1. `--add-metadata` attaches the `infojson` to `mkv` files in addition to writing the metadata when used with `--write-infojson`.
+Use `--compat-options no-attach-info-json` to revert this
 1. `playlist_index` behaves differently when used with options like `--playlist-reverse` and `--playlist-items`.
 See [#302](https://github.com/yt-dlp/yt-dlp/issues/302) for details.
 You can use `--compat-options playlist-index` if you want to keep the earlier behavior
 1. The output of `-F` is listed in a new format.
 Use `--compat-options list-formats` to revert this
 1. Youtube live chat (if available) is considered as a subtitle.
 Use `--sub-langs all,-live_chat` to download all subtitles except live chat.
 You can also use `--compat-options no-live-chat` to prevent live chat from downloading